Rejuvenation of Ocean Club condo gives it a cruise-ship kind of vibe

-Not only did the current owners of unit 2404-2 in the Ocean Club Condominiums clearly envision well in advance their plans for restoring the 2-bedroom, 2-bathroom oceanfront gem, they had hands-on help from having renovated another unit in the south Atlantic City condo complex a few years previously.
+ATLANTIC CITY — Not only did the current owners of unit 2404-2 in the Ocean Club Condominiums clearly envision well in advance their plans for restoring the 2-bedroom, 2-bathroom oceanfront gem, they had hands-on help from having renovated another unit in the condo complex a few years previously.

 “About eight years ago, in 2015, we bought a property in Ocean Club One and renovated it,” says Joe Duff, who owns unit 2404-2, located in Ocean Club Two of the twin 34-story luxury high-risers, with his wife, Stephanie.
 “We loved living there — we loved being so close to the beach, Biergarten, boating, shows, biking on the Boardwalk, and everything else Atlantic City has to offer.